hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

    ```markdown
    ilorest rawpatch <file path>\enable-redfish.txt
    ```
-3. To make this patch permanent, flush the configuration to the iLO NVRAM by creating a file name flushtonvm.txt, with the following contents
+3. To make this patch permanent, flush the configuration to the iLO NVRAM by creating a file name flushtonvm.txt, with the following contents:

    ```json
    {